Mike and the Mad Dog: Reflections

 Russo said, "It's almost like in the last four years, it's almost like I’ve forgotten I was at FAN for so long.
 This (Sirius/XM's Mad Dog Radio) is a different kind of element, a different kind of show.
 It's all-consuming.
 It's so different than what I was used to", Russo said.
 "You forget what you accomplished in that 20-year period.
 It's almost like I forget I was at FAN for 20 years."

 In the same interview with Raissman, Russo did not rule out a reunion with Francesa.
 Russo said, "You never want to say never.
 You know how the radio business is.
 So, you never say never, but I haven’t thought about it in my crystal ball, let's put it that way...
 But I’ll tell you right now, if Mike and I did shows together we would have no trouble picking right up where we left off."

 In the Rolling Stone interview on July 13, 2017, Francesa said, "We were two individuals who, in our core, always thought we could be enormously successful without the other one...
 People feel very personal about the radio people they listen to.
 You become a part of their life...
 I've had guys come up to me on the street and say, 'I didn't have a dad, you raised me.'"

 Francesa came back from his 2017 retirement after 4 months to begin hosting afternoon drive on WFAN, which he did until December 2019.
 The un-retirement was criticized by Russo, reflecting after Francesa's second retirement announcement that he never should have returned, calling his decision "unhealthy" and revealing that the two had not spoke outside of aired reunions for almost a decade.
 In response to the criticism, Francesa mocked Russo's career, saying that “Dog spent a lot of time opining on my career in the last 10 years; I’ve never once given an opinion about his — not once.
 It’s something he spends a lot of time doing”.

-The two former hosts have not had an official reunion since the 2016 Radio City event, and have not appeared in media together since March 2018 for a brief MLB Network appearance, which Russo said was the last time they spoke at all.